thomaspinckney3/cs4501/README.md

 -------

 Grades will be computed approximately as follows:
-10% class participation (based on discussion in class) 40% two quizzes
+10% class participation (based on discussion in class -- note, attendance is not sufficient, you must participate in discussion)
+40% two quizzes
 50% class project